jorge-a-mendez/jorge-a-mendez.github.io/_pages/about.md

 Research Interests
 -----

-I'm interested in the creation of versatile artificially intelligent systems that learn to accumulate knowledge over their lifetimes.
-I focus on the question of how agents can decompose the complex knowledge required to model a lifelong data stream into simpler units that can be adapted and reused in the future.
-My work applies these methods to computer vision, robotics, and natural language.
+I'm interested in the creation of versatile, intelligent, embodied agents that learn to better interact with the world by accumulating knowledge over their lifetimes.
+I focus on the question of how these agents can leverage various forms of compositional and modular structures to transform the complex problem of modeling a lifelong data stream into simpler problems that can be more easily solved and whose solutions can be adapted, recombined, and reused in the future.
+My work mainly applies these methods to robotics, and also engages with related fields like computer vision and natural language.